 Buying a house in Singapore is a lot of brain work (not just because of the headache when planning your finances).
 To start off, consider these: If I want my house to be a profit-making asset, how important is the location?
 How family-friendly is the estate?
 How near is it to, you know, stuff?

-Underlying all of these is an important factor: Whether it’s a mature or non-mature estate we’re talking about.
+Underlying all of these is an important factor: Whether your desired location is a mature or non-mature estate.

 Mature vs non-mature estates

 First things first: How do we differentiate between mature and non-mature estates in Singapore?

 HDB doesn’t provide any definitive list, but in general, non-mature estates are residential areas that are considered less than 20 years old, namely:

 - Jurong East

 - Bukit Merah

 - Bukit Timah